Product Name:

 Antibody Immunogen Source: Human CDK1 (CDC2) sequence peptide

-Antibody Immunogen Description: Corresponds to amino acid residues P202 to P223; In the protein kinase catalytic subdomain X region.
+Antibody Immunogen Description: Corresponds to amino acid residues F263 to M297; C-terminus.

 Antibody Concentration: 1 mg/ml

 Storage Conditions: For long term storage, keep frozen at -40°C or lower.
-Stock solution can be kept at +4°C for more than 3 months.
+Stock solution can be kept at +4°C for more than 3 months, but either 0.1% sodium azide or 0.05% Thimerasol should be added.
 Avoid repeated freeze-thaw cycles.

 Product Use: Western blotting | Antibody microarray